marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   Default return value is ``true``.

-.. macro:: INITIAL_ELIMINATION_OFFSET (from-reg, to-reg, offset-var)
+.. c:macro:: INITIAL_ELIMINATION_OFFSET (from-reg, to-reg, offset-var)

   This macro returns the initial difference between the specified pair of registers.
 The value would be computed from information